ziatdinovmax/GPim/README.md

 ## What is GPim?

-GP is a python package that provides a systematic and easy way to apply Gaussian processes (GP) to images and hyperspectral data in [Pyro](https://pyro.ai/) and [Gpytorch](https://gpytorch.ai/) frameworks (without a need to learn those frameworks).
+GPim is a python package that provides a systematic and easy way to apply Gaussian processes (GP) to images and hyperspectral data in [Pyro](https://pyro.ai/) and [Gpytorch](https://gpytorch.ai/) frameworks (without a need to learn those frameworks).